arthurlacoste/winegold/README.md

 ```

-To understand, this script executes the shell command ebook-convert when a PDF or EPUB is found, and convert it to mobi.
+To understand, this script executes the shell command ebook-convert when a PDF or EPUB is found, and convert it to mobi. **You need to have ebook-convert on your computer to use this script.**

 This script auto launch the command when file is dragged.